Generic Name: dinoprostone (DYE-noe-PROST-one)

 Inducing labor in pregnant women at or near term.

-Cervidil inserts is a prostaglandin.
+Cervidil inserts are a prostaglandin.
 It works by causing softening and dilation of the cervix.

 Do NOT use Cervidil inserts if: